Langdi (sport): Names

-Langdi is also known as Langdi Tang.
+Langdi is also known as langdi tang.

 Brief Rules

 The rules of this sport have been standardised by the Akhil Maharashtra Sharirik Shikshan Mandal.
 The field is a maximum size of 18 m by 18 m, with the main playing area being a square of about 10 m on each side.

-Langdi is a team sport between two sides, played 12 players a side, and an additional three extra players.
-A match lasts 36 minutes.
-It is played in four innings of nine minutes each, with the teams alternating roles in each inning.
-A coin toss is done before the game, with the team that wins the toss defending.
+Langdi is a team sport played between two sides, with 12 players per side, plus three substitutes.
+A match lasts 36 minutes and consists of four nine-minute innings.
+The teams alternate the chasing and defending roles each inning.
+The team that wins a coin toss before the game begins in the defending role.
 The chasing team sends chasers who hop on one foot and try to tag the defenders.
 The chasers can step out of the ground as long as they keep on one foot.
 The defenders are declared out if they step out of the ground or commit a line fault.
 Once all defenders in the field are tagged, a new set of defenders enter the field from a designated entry zone, with the chaser required to go to the other half of the field before tagging the new defenders.
 If the chaser fails to remain on one foot, then they leave the field and are replaced by a teammate.
 During the first turn that a team chases, their chasers must hop on their right foot, and then in their next chasing turn they must all hop on their left foot.
 The team that tags the most defenders is declared the winner.